albertosantini/piadinamia/README.markdown

 PIADINAMIA
 ==========

-Piadinamia is a shopping cart app.
+Piadinamia is a (working in progress) shopping cart app.

 It is a good candidate app for AngularJS and Firebase.